-FORM 1 0-Q

-(Mar ⊠ rk One) Quarterly report pursuant to Section 13 or 15(d) of the Securi ities Exchange Act of 1934

-For the quarterly period ended April 3, 2010

-OR

-Transition report pursuant to Section 13 or 15(d) of the Secur ities Exchange Act of 1934

-For the transition period from to -

-Commission file number r: 001-32320

-BUILD-A-BEAR WO DEKSHOD INC

-(Exact Name of Registrant as Sp

-(Exact Name of Registrant as Sp ecineu in its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 43-1883836 (IRS Employer Identification No.)

-1954 Innerbelt Business Center Drive

-St. Louis, Missouri 63114

-(Address of Principal Executive Offices) (314) 423-80 (Zip Code)

-(Registrant's Telephone Number, I

-Indicate by check mark whether the registrant: (1) has filed all reports required to get the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and p submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this clarant was required to submit and post such files).
-Yes $\square$ No $\square$

-defin Indicate by check mark whether the registrant is a large accelerated filer, an acceitions of "large accelerated filer," "accelerated filer" and "smaller reporting compa

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$

-As of May 7, 2010, there were 20,481,079 issued and outstanding shares of the registrant's common stock.
+ark One) X Quarterly report pursuant to Section 13 or 15(d) of the Se curities Exchange Act of 1934 For the quarterly period ended July 3, 2010 OF Transition report pursuant to Section 13 or 15(d) of the Se curities Exchange Act of 1934 For the transition period from to Commission file nu umber: 001-32320 BUILD-A-BEAR W (Exact Name of Registrant a Delaware 43-1883836 (State or Other Jurisdiction of Incorporation or Organization) (IRS Employer Identification No.) 1954 Innerbelt Business Center Drive St. Louis, Missouri (Address of Principal Executive Offices) 63114 (Zip Code) (314) 42: (Registrant's Telephone Num Indicate by check mark whether the registrant: (1) has filed all reports requiing the preceding 12 months (or for such shorter period that the registrant was nairements for the past 90 days.
+Yes ⊠ No □ red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 required to file such reports), and (2) has been subject to such filing and posted on its corporate Web site, if any, every Interactive Data File required his chapter) during the preceding 12 months (or for such shorter period that the the Indicate by check mark whether the registrant is a large accelerated filer, an definitions of "large accelerated filer," "accelerated filer" and "smaller reporting." accelerated filer, a non-accelerated filer or a smaller reporting company.
+See 12 see 12 see 12 see 12 see 12 see 14 see 15 see 16 see 17 see 17 see 18 see Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined d in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of August 6, 2010, there were 20,142,176 issued and outstanding shares of the registrant's common stock.